tamusjroyce/nodejs_directory_structure/README.md

 }
 ```

-I am not sure if this is best practice.
-But each to their own.
-I desire something easily understandable and all in one place.
+Deprecated: "structure"
+"structure" will still be processed.
+But for clarity, it is advised to switch to folderLayout.

 This tool is not meant convert package.json into a Makefile-like format.
-Please use pre-build and post-build hooks if you need that functionality.
+Its focus is purely project initialization.
+Please use pre-build and post-build hooks if you need to perform tasks unrelated to filesystem setup.

-This is only meant to document your folder structure.
+I find it useful to describe your desired folder structure in package.json.
 And at the same time, allow it to be built out.
+I hope you do too!

 Hopefully Helpful!
 -TamusJRoyce